 called "string concatenation".

-Do you see in the right side that the values bound to variables
+Do you see in the variable inspector, on the right hand side, that the values bound to variables

 are wrapped in quotes?
 That means that the values there are string, not numbers.
-Strings and values
+Strings and numbers

 are represented in Python differently.